Meet Blanca P.

 “I don’t think people treat me like a 17-year-old, they just treat me like a student.
 At Hudson Valley, I really feel like I fit.”

-On first meeting her, you’ll find teenager Blanca Parker is confident, intelligent and has an inquisitive love of numbers and the science of mathematics.
+On first meeting her, you’ll find teenager Blanca is confident, intelligent and has an inquisitive love of numbers and the science of mathematics.
 She is poised and answers questions with a thoughtful, professional demeanor.

 After starting her college studies two years ago at just 14 years old, Blanca will be Hudson Valley Community College’s youngest 2022 graduate this spring, at the ripe old age of 17.